Topiramate: Pain

-A 2018 review found topiramate of no use in chronic low back pain.
+A 2018 review found topiramate to be of no use in chronic low back pain.
 Topiramate has not been shown to work as a pain medicine in diabetic neuropathy, the only neuropathic condition for which it has been adequately tested.

 Other

 One common off-label use for topiramate is in the treatment of bipolar disorder.
-A review published in 2010 suggested a benefit of topiramate in the treatment of symptoms of borderline personality disorder; however, the authors noted that this was based only on one randomized controlled trial and requires replication.
+A review published in 2010 suggested a benefit of topiramate in the treatment of symptoms of borderline personality disorder; however, the authors noted that this was based on only one randomized controlled trial and requires replication.

 Topiramate has been used as a treatment for alcoholism.
-The U.S. Veterans Affairs and Department of Defense 2015 guidelines on substance use disorders list topiramate as a "strong for" in its recommendations for alcohol use disorder.
+The U.S. Veterans Affairs and Department of Defense 2015 guideline on substance use disorders lists topiramate as a "strong for" in its recommendations for alcohol use disorder.

-Topiramate is also utilized in combination with other medications for its effect as a weight loss aid, particularly in the context of obesity management, binge eating disorder, and off-setting weight gain induced by taking antipsychotic medications.
-In 2012, the combination of phentermine/topiramate was approved in the United States for weight loss.
+Topiramate/phentermine combination therapy (trade name Qsymia) was approved by the USFDA in July 2012 for use by adults with obesity or overweight and a weight-related condition.
+Qsymia was approved by the USFDA in July 2022 for children and adolescents with age- and sex-standardized BMIs in or above the 95th percentile.
+Prior work had established single-agent topiramate therapy as weight loss-inducing in select populations (e.g., those with binge eating disorder or atypical antipsychotic-induced weight gain).